mskanji/scalaJobSpark/README.md

 # scalaJobSpark
 Spark Job for quering SNCF DATA

 The main goal of this project is to:

-become familiar with object-oriented programming /n mannage large Data and quering it using spark data frame & data set API. /n testing scala code with J_unit test technique./n
+become familiar with object-oriented programming

+mannage large Data and quering it using spark data frame & data set API.

+testing scala code with J_unit test technique.

 in this project we determinated: //